Building a document scanner with OpenCV can be accomplished in just three simple steps:

 # approximate the contour

 # if our approximated contour has four points, then we

 # can assume that we have found our screen

 # show the contour (outline) of the piece of paper

 cv2.drawContours(image, [screenCnt], -1, (0, 255, 0), 2)

 We start off by finding the contours in our edged image on Line 37.
-We also handle the fact that OpenCV 2.4 and OpenCV 3 return contours differently on Line 38.
+We also handle the fact that OpenCV 2.4, OpenCV 3, and OpenCV 4 return contours differently on Line 38.